lucia2007/tennis_buddies/README.md

 #### User Stories
 Each epic would contain several user stories.
 Each user story has a description, acceptance criteria and tasks which had to be done before the user story could be closed and moved to done.
 For details as to which user story was a part of a particular epic/milestone and for the acceptance criteria/tasks, please refer to my [Projects](https://github.com/users/lucia2007/projects/6/views/1) where all the details can be found.

-I had split the project into following user stories:
+I split the project into following user stories:
 - As a **user**, I would like to **view the apps homepage** so that I can **learn about the app and see what services it provides**.
 - As a **user** I can **locate the navigation area** so that I can **easily access different parts of the website**
 - As a **user**, I can **access relevant information about opening hours, contact information and social media links without having to scroll back to the top of the page** so that I can **visit the club, contact the club and follow the club online**.